TauGuide/tau-guide-documents/docs/Tutorials/step-by-step-guide-how-to-store-agoras.md

 ---
 title: "Agoras: How to Store"
-description: Step by step instructions on how to store Agoras.
+description: "Step by step instructions on how to store Agoras."
 disableTableOfContents: false
 order: 4
 ---